 - Communities

 Employees.
 Toyota considers employees as its most significant stakeholders.
-This stakeholder group aims for job security, career development and fair employment practices.
-Toyota’s corporate social responsibility strategies address the interests of these stakeholders through satisfactory salaries and wages and a career development program for advancing employees.
-For example, Toyota has an On-the-Job Development (OJD) program, as well as training courses specific to career paths in the firm.
-These training courses include Toyota Way Development, Technical Development, and Management Development.
-In addition, the company offers financial assistance for employees’ continuing formal education.
-Thus, Toyota’s corporate social responsibility programs satisfy the interests of employees as stakeholders.
+This stakeholder group aims for job security, career development, and fair employment practices.
+The automaker’s CSR and ESG strategies address the interests of these stakeholders through competitive salaries and wages and a career development program for advancing employees in the organization.
+For example, the business has an On-the-Job Development (OJD) program, as well as training courses specific to career paths in the automotive firm.
+These training courses address The Toyota Way development, technical development, and management development.
+Also, in support of its corporate citizenship, the company offers financial assistance for employees’ continuing formal education.
+Moreover, Toyota’s business culture (work culture) helps enhance job satisfaction.
+Thus, the automotive company’s corporate social responsibility strategy satisfies the interests of employees as stakeholders.

 Environment.
-Toyota has corporate social responsibility strategies targeting environmental goals.
-The main interests regarding the environment as a stakeholder include business sustainability and environmental conservation.
+Toyota has CSR and ESG initiatives targeting environmental goals.
+The main interests regarding the natural environment as a stakeholder include environmental conservation and business sustainability, which is an opportunity considered in the external analysis of Toyota.
 The company addresses these interests through the Toyota Environmental Activities Grant Program.
-Through this corporate social responsibility program, the firm donates automobiles and funds for environmental conservation.
-For example, in 2008, Toyota donated five hybrid cars and more than $1 million to support Everglades National Park.
-In addition, the Toyota TogetherGreen program supports a network of environmental advocates and initiatives throughout the United States.
-Thus, Toyota’s corporate social responsibility programs effectively fulfill interests regarding the natural environment as a stakeholder.
+Through this CSR program, the firm donates automobiles and funds for environmental conservation.
+For example, the company donates hybrid cars and funds to support parks.
+In addition, the automotive company’s corporate citizenship programs support a network of environmental advocates and initiatives throughout the United States and other countries.
+Thus, Toyota’s corporate social responsibility programs effectively fulfill interests regarding the natural environment.

-Toyota’s CSR Performance in Addressing Stakeholders’ Interests
+Toyota’s CSR & ESG Performance in Addressing Stakeholders’ Interests

 References

-- Toyota Motor Corporation (2015).
-Toyota: Supporting Our Communities.
+- Toyota Motor Corporation – Sustainability.